Virginia-iGEM/igem-wikiscraper/README.md

 This tool currently only functions with Python3.
 Python2 compatibility is on the backburner.

+### GUI

+We've built a user-friendly GUI for this tool if you prefer pressing buttons.
+It still requires configuration as detailed under [Configuration](#configuration) using a text editor such as Notepad or Vim.

+### Command Line

 1. Clone `igem-wikiscraper` somewhere out of the way, like `~/.install`.
 2. Enter repository, then install with `cd igem-wikiscraper` and `./install.sh`
   - Note for Windows users: install.sh will likely not work.
 Instead type either `pip install -e .` or `pip3 install -e .` depending on the name of your Python3 pip tool.
 3. Leave the repository.
 Create a new folder to store your input and output data.
 4. Copy `config.json` from the cloned `igem-wikiscraper/igemwikiscraper` directory into your new folder.
 5. Modify `config.json` as you see fit.
 Descriptions of config options are available below.
-6. Run `igemwikiscraper [teamlist.csv]` from this new folder, where `[teamlist.csv]` is the path to a .csv list of iGEM teams.
+6. Run `wikiscraper [teamlist.csv]` from this new folder, where `[teamlist.csv]` is the path to a .csv list of iGEM teams.
 These files can be found at https://igem.org/Team_List

-### Example Command Sequence
+#### Example Command Sequence

 ```bash
 git clone https://github.com/Virginia-iGEM/igem-wikiscraper.git